-The Department of Animal Science, Food and Nutrition offers graduate work leading to a Master of Science degree in Animal Science with four concentrations:
+The Animal Science unit offers graduate work leading to a Master of Science degree in Animal Science with four concentrations:

 Students study and research best and innovative practices for raising livestock and companion animals, emphasizing a challenging curriculum of nutrition, reproduction and development.
 We emphasize animal well-being, efficient animal husbandry and practical applications to the animal-raising community.